fisevnen/ESMLigSite/README.md

 # ESMLigSite
 A deep learning-based druggable binding site prediction method based on the integration of ligand information.

-## 👍Highlight
+## ✨ Highlights
-By integration of information of the drug ligand, ESMLigSite outperforms other ligand binding site prediction methods.
+**Ligand-informed prediction:** ESMLigSite uniquely integrates drug ligand information to achieve superior binding site prediction accuracy

+**Performance leader:** Outperforms existing ligand binding site prediction methods in benchmark evaluations

+## ⚠️ Important Note
+This repository currently contains a masked version of the code.

+As this work is currently under review and not yet published, we have implemented code masking to protect confidential aspects of our methodology.
+The complete, unmasked codebase will be released upon publication.

+We appreciate your understanding and invite you to check back after publication for the full implementation.

-## 😥NOTE
+## 📧 Contact
-This work has NOT been published, so the mask has been used for the committed code for confidentiality.
-The whole part will be released once the work is published.
+For inquiries about ESMLigSite or collaboration opportunities, please contact: lishw@shanghaitech.edu.cn